lselvakumaran/Ansible_Automation/Class24/README.md

 ```
 ---
-- name: create user and groups
+- name: Check urls for applications
   hosts: all
   roles:
    - urllist